ckrintz/Observant-OpenLink/README.md

 </li><li> <a href="http://flask.pocoo.org/">Python Flask</a>
 </li></ul>

 Run the program via <tt>python ObsServ.py</tt>.
 And direct your browser to <a href="http://localhost:9977/">the server (http://localhost:9977/)</a>.
 The initial handshake takes a few seconds to perform all of the redirects, so be patient.
-More details can be found in the code concerning work arounds and issues with the Observant API and this oauth2 library.
+More details can be found in the code concerning one work around required for Basic Auth credentials/access

+To register a client with Observant you email Jon Havey and send him your preferred
+<ul><li>client\_id, e.g. MyFarmClient</li>
+<li>and redirect urls (http, https, static IP and localhost, port, and route, e.g.  http://XXX.XXX.XXX.XXX:9977/myfarm/oada, https://XXX.XXX.XXX.XXX:9977/myfarm/oada,  http://localhost:9977/myfarm/oada, https://localhost:9977/myfarm/oada</li>
+<li></li>
+He will send you the client secret in return.
+Once you receive this you can test against the IP-based redirects by setting up your server at that IP and running the program via <tt>python ObsServ.py prod</tt>.
+You should plug whichever redirect you are testing into redir=... in main in the production setting.